 Registration opens 8am, Thursday – Saturday

-Any member of the team can direct you to the Speaker Preview Room.
+A member of the team will direct you to the Speaker Preview Room.
 If you have specific questions regarding your session, please speak to Speaker Registration Desk personnel.

 Please do not bring any other presentation formats as we cannot guarantee that the software will be installed on the system.
 Speakers are advised not to use their own Computers, Tablets or Phones for their presentations, as there is insufficient time between papers to connect and disconnect individual devices.

 Please contact us if you are unable to provide your presentation for use on a conference laptop.